sininen-blue/2526-first-sem/graphics-computing/day-4/slides.md

 <img class="mx-auto" src="./images/fig13.png" alt="Triangulation" style="width: 500px;">

+We won't be discussing them too deeply, but each triangulation method does have its strengths and weaknesses

 ---

 ## Vertex Attributes

-Considering the fact that there are many different ways to render a line or polygon
+Consider the fact that there are many different ways to render a line or polygon

 <img class="mx-auto" src="./images/fig14.png" alt="Vertex attributes" style="width: 500px;">